causalMedAnalysis/causalMedAnalysis.github.io/README.md

 ---

 ### 2. The cmedR R Package
-`cmedR` is a R package for conducting causal mediation analysis using the methods described in the book.
-It duplicates the functionality of the `cmed` Stata module and additionally includes several other features, like support for parallel processing.
+`cmedR` is an R package for conducting causal mediation analysis using the methods described in the book.
+It can estimate natural, controlled, interventional, and path-specific effects using a variety of different approaches, including regression, weighting, simulation, multiply robust, and de-biased machine learning methods.
+It essentially duplicates the functionality of the `cmed` Stata module but additionally includes several other features, like support for parallel processing.

 **R package repository:** <https://github.com/causalMedAnalysis/cmedR>